 It is assumed that the partial order can be extended to a linear one to take the semifield as linearly ordered.
 The relation symbols and the optimization objectives are considered below in terms of this order.

-Integer powers are routinely used as shorthand for iterated multiplication such that $x^{0}=\mathbb{1}$ and $x^{m}=x^{m-1}x$ for all $x\in\mathbb{X}$ and integer $m\geq1$.
-Moreover, it is assumed that the equation $x^{m}=a$ has a solution for any $a\in\mathbb{X}$ and positive integer $m$, which extends the power notation to rational exponents, and thus makes the semifield radicable (algebraically closed).
+Integer powers are routinely used as shorthand for iterated multiplication such that $x^{0}=\mathbb{1}$ and $x^{m}=x\otimes x^{m-1}$ for all $x\in\mathbb{X}$ and integer $m\geq1$.
+Moreover, it is assumed that the equation $x^{m}=a$ has a solution for any $a\in\mathbb{X}$ and positive integer $m$, which extends the power notation to rational exponents, and thus makes the semifield algebraically complete (radicable).
 In the expressions that follow, the multiplication sign $\otimes$ is omitted for brevity.